 We have audited the accompanying special purpose financial statements of Royal Enfield Canada Limited ("the Company").
-These special purpose financial statements comprise the Balance sheet as at March 31, 2023, the Statement of Profit and Loss including the statement of Other Comprehensive Income, the Cash Flow Statement and the Statement of Changes in Equity for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information (together hereinafter referred to as "Special Purpose Financial Statements").
+These special purpose financial statements comprise the Balance sheet as at March 31, 2024, the Statement of Profit and Loss including the statement of Other Comprehensive Income, the Cash Flow Statement and the Statement of Changes in Equity for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information (together hereinafter referred to as "Special Purpose Financial Statements").

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid special purpose financial statements as at and for the year ended March 31, 2023 have been prepared, in all material respects, in accordance with the basis of accounting described in Note 2 to those special purpose financial statements and have been prepared solely for submitting to the Holding Company, to be used by them in preparation of their consolidated financial statements.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid special purpose financial statements as at and for the year ended March 31, 2024 have been prepared, in all material respects, in accordance with the basis of accounting described in Note 2 to those special purpose financial statements have been prepared solely for submitting to the Holding Company, to be used by them in preparation of their consolidated financial statements and to assist the Holding Company in filing Annual Performance Report with the Authorized dealers category - I bank in accordance with the RBI Master direction - Reporting under FEMA Act, 1999 updated on time to time issued by the RBI.